-If the parents are not so near to one another, the parent who gets majority of parenting time/custody will likely be the one responsible for enrolling the child in the school district that they reside in.
-If this is the case, it will likely be in the child’s best interest that the parent with primary custody have majority or all parenting time during school days/nights in order to accommodate the child’s school schedule.
-It is common for the other parent to get weekend parenting time (such as every other weekend) or increased parenting time during summers.
+If the parents are not so near to one another, the parent who gets the majority of parenting time/custody will likely be the one responsible for enrolling the child in the school district that they reside in.
+If this is the case, it will likely be in the child’s best interest that the parent with primary custody have the majority or all parenting time during school days/nights in order to accommodate the child’s school schedule.
+It is common for the other parent to get weekend parenting time (such as every other weekend) or increased parenting time during the summers.

 Parenting plans generally lay out a holiday schedule.
 While parties can agree between themselves, a holiday schedule will make clear who will get parenting time on any given holiday.
-Summers are also often treated differently than school year parenting time.
+Summers are also often treated differently than school-year parenting time.

 Decision Making Authority

-Custody is not just about how much parenting time each parent gets, it is largely about who has decision making authority over the child’s needs and activities.
+Custody is not just about how much parenting time each parent gets, it is largely about who has decision-making authority over the child’s needs and activities.
 Parents can have joint decision-making authority, such that they need to agree upon the issue being decided.
 Alternatively, they can decide which parent will have sole decision-making authority for a given issue type.
 For example, they could have joint decision-making authority over non-school activities such as sports, but parent A could be solely responsible for decisions regarding childcare providers.

-Common areas requiring decision-making authority include: Non-emergency health care, education and school activities, childcare providers, non-school activities, religious decisions, and any other area that might relate to the custody of the child.
+Common areas requiring decision-making authority include non-emergency health care, education and school activities, childcare providers, non-school activities, religious decisions, and any other area that might relate to the custody of the child.

-Health care decisions could include medical, dental, or psychological needs of the child.
+Healthcare decisions could include medical, dental, or psychological needs of the child.
 Education decisions could include where the child goes to school, tutoring, or extracurricular activities.
 Non-school activities could include sports, programs, or other activities, especially if they interfere with one parent’s parenting time.
 Religious decisions might be made as part of the parenting plan to formalize in writing what religion, if any, the child will be raised in.

 Child Care and Transportation